Code-Institute-Submissions/herokudash/README.md

-# Teachta Dála
+# Irish politicans in Dáil Éireann (House Of Representives) by Age, Gender, Party, Ethnicity and Constituency.
 **Interactive Data visualisation Web Application**

 This Web APP is a Code Institute stream 2 projet using Data Visulation to show the Gender, Constituency, Ethnicity, Party and Age of Irish Politicans in the the House Of Representives (Teachta Dála).
 This project has many uses for visual and interactive journalism.
 I built this project to show how representitive is the Irish Government for a ever diverse Irish Socitey.

 ## Live Demo